-As initially outlined in last year's report, TCC's Strategic Enrollment Management (SEM) Plan includes strategies to increase access for all students as well as strategies that target special populations of students including veterans, honors, online, dual enrolled, international, and returning adults.
-Under this initiative, a new recruitment tool from Workday, which allows for easy communication and tracking of prospective students, and the creation of engagement plans for groups or cohorts of students, is currently being piloted.
-The College will also continue its outreach efforts, including the Dual Enrollment Program, the Collegiate High School Program, the College Reach-Out Program (CROP), 21st Century Community Learning Centers, Take Stock in Children (TSIC), and programs designed to educate high school students about scholarship opportunities, particularly those that target minority populations of the TCC tri-county service area school districts.
+The College's Executive and Managerial/Professional Leadership team members meet monthly to discuss enrollment data and to identify strategies to increase access for all students as well as strategies that target special populations of students including veterans, honors, online, dual enrolled, international, and returning adults.
+The College will also continue its outreach efforts, including the Dual Enrollment Program, the Collegiate High School Program, Talent Search, Take Stock in Children (TSIC), and other programs designed to educate high school students about scholarship opportunities, particularly those that target minority populations of the College's tricounty service area school districts.
+The College is currently writing for additional TRIO Upward Bound Grants, and will continue to recruit students to career and technical education fields.
+The College is reviewing its recruitment efforts for programs in these fields.